w3f/polkadot-wiki/docs/learn/learn-staking.md

 progression of the blockchain or how blocks are added to the chain.
 Consensus consists of two
 actions:

-- **block production**, i.e. the way multiple blocks candidates are produced, and
+- **Block production**, i.e. the way multiple blocks candidates are produced, and
-- **block finality**, i.e. the way only one block out of many candidates is selected and added to the canonical chain (see [this](learn-consensus.md/#probabilistic-vs-provable-finality) article for more information about finality).
+- **Block finality**, i.e. the way only one block out of many candidates is selected and added to the canonical chain (see [this](learn-consensus.md/#probabilistic-vs-provable-finality) article for more information about finality).